nesi/support-docs/docs/Scientific_Computing/Terminal_Setup/MobaXterm_Setup_(Windows).md

 Enter your password again

-Maui users will instead be prompted with:
+Māui users will instead be prompted with:

     Password:

-Maui users must enter their password combined with their second factor.
+Māui users must enter their password combined with their second factor.
 For example, if your password is \"Password\" and your current second factor is \"123456\" then you must enter \"Password123456\".